 Leadership Styles

 Leadership styles don’t always match a leader’s personality.
-An effective leader will use whatever style is demanded according to the situation.
-Because of this need for flexibility, it’s important that HR develop the awareness and application of each style among the leadership team.
+An effective leader will use whatever style is demanded according to the situation at hand.
+Because of this need for flexibility, HR must develop both the awareness and application of each style among the leadership team.

 What Is a Leadership Style?

 Many people who lead do so in a way that matches their character.
-Among the types of leadership styles, you will recognize certain personality types.
+Among the variety of leadership styles out there, you can recognize certain personality types.

 Goleman asserts that truly effective leaders can adopt and combine different styles according to need.
 The challenge is to take advantage of the strengths of each style and avoid its weaknesses.